 The truth about investing is you can achieve life-changing results just by getting the basics right:

 - Mix your risky equities with high-quality bonds for additional diversification.

-- Choose a low-cost fund so your money fattens your bank balance not some fund manager’s .
+- Choose a low-cost fund.
+This way your money fattens your balance not some fund manager’s .

-- Use a passive investing strategy that offers a great balance of results, simplicity, and best practice.
+- Choose passive investing for a great balance of results, simplicity, and best practice.